CheapestACA Plans

 How many carriers are selling individual plans in Arizona for 2026?

 Arizona is one of the more competitive markets in the Mountain West.
-Major PY2026 on-exchange carriers include Blue Cross Blue Shield of Arizona, Cigna, Oscar, UnitedHealthcare, Ambetter (Centene), Imperial Insurance, and Aetna CVS.
-All Arizona counties have multi-carrier coverage for PY2026.
+Major PY2026 on-exchange carriers include Blue Cross Blue Shield of Arizona, Cigna, Oscar, UnitedHealthcare, Ambetter (Arizona Complete Health), Imperial Insurance, and Antidote Health Plan.
+Aetna CVS exited the Arizona individual market for PY2026.
+All Arizona counties have multi-carrier coverage.

 How much extra can I be charged for tobacco use in Arizona?